 Children (whether it be adult or minor) do not qualify to be qualifying relatives; with that said, to meet the extreme hardship standard, affidavits from you and your qualifying relative are suggested along with supporting documentation of the facts and events stated on your affidavits.
 This type of waiver is not appealable; however, could be re-filed in the event of a denial.
-It is important you schedule a consultation with an immigration attorney with experience in waivers to determine whether you or your loved one qualifies for this type of waiver.
+It is important you schedule a consultation with a Houston immigration attorney with experience in waivers to determine whether you or your loved one qualifies for this type of waiver.

 What is the processing time of an I-601A waiver and subsequent consular processing?